Northwest Territory Tents Review: What You Need to Know Before You Buy

 Two Thumbs Up

 All said we give this tent two thumbs up.
-For the price, you can’t beat it.
 It has plenty of interior space, is well-ventilated, and is easy to set up.
 It has everything we were looking for in a tent without breaking our budget.

 Two rooms and a porch give this tent an unmatched versatility and flexibility that makes it great for our longer trips.
 It’s also perfect for more communal uses, such as when friends at a festival might want to come to hang out.
 We can sit on the porch and have a beer without being eaten alive by mosquitoes.